sksamra/DSC180B_B04_Capstone/README.md

 •   The configuration files for the data step are stored in config/analysis-params.json.

-•   We use a custom R script which uses the DESeq2 module to take the input merged gene counts and the experiment features and outputs 3 sets of files for each brain region.
-Each brain region will compare a disorder versus Control.
-This will result in a total of 9 sets of files (3 brain regions x 3 disorder pair comparisons).
+•   We use a custom R script which uses the DESeq2 module to take the input merged gene counts and the experiment features and outputs 2 sets of files for each biofluid region.
+Each biofluid region will compare a disorder versus Control.
+This will result in a total of 4 sets of files (2 biofluid regions x 2 disorder pair comparisons).
 Each output set includes a Likelihood Ratio Test (LRT) using the full and reduced model as specified in the attributes below as well as a MA-Plot and Heatmap.
 The additional attributes include the property of doing parallel processing for DESeq2.

     {
-        "output_prefix" : "data/out/%brain_region%",
+        "output_prefix" : "data/out/%biofluid_region%",
         "DESeq2" : {
             "Rscript" : "/opt/conda/envs/r-bio/bin/Rscript",
-            "brain_regions" : ["AnCg", "nAcc", "DLPFC"],
+            "biofluid_regions" : ["Cerebrospinal", "Serum"],
+            "disorders" : ["Parkinson", "Alzheimer"],
-            "disorders" : ["Major Depression", "Schizophrenia", "Bipolar Disorder"], "control" : "Control",
+            "control" : "Control",
-            "disorder_comparisons" : [["Major Depression", "Bipolar Disorder"], ["Major Depression", "Schizophrenia"], ["Bipolar Disorder", "Schizophrenia"]], "input_counts" : "data/out/pca_normalized_counts.tsv",
+            "input_counts" : "data/out/pca_normalized_counts.tsv",
             "input_features" : "data/out/features.tsv",
             "source" : "src/analysis/analysis.r",
-            "full" : "Age+PMI+pH+Disorder",
+            "full" : "expired_age+sex+PMI+sn_depigmentation+Braak_Score+TangleTotal+Plaque_density+PlaqueTotal+Disorder",
-            "reduced" : "Age+PMI+pH",
+            "reduced" : "expired_age+sex+PMI+sn_depigmentation+Braak_Score+TangleTotal+Plaque_density+PlaqueTotal",
             "parallel" : 0
         },
         "cleanup" : 0,